INTD-133 British Theatre

 MGMT-351 Seminar in European Business Operations

 A study of business practice and operations in the U.K. and continental Europe.
 Offered in London, England, for business students in the Sigmund Weis School London Program.
 Emphasis is pragmatic and applications-oriented.
 The course features field trips to manufacturing facilities, distribution centers and financial institutions in the U.K. and on the European continent.
 Class often features guest lecturers knowledgeable in specific fields of international business.
-Prerequisite: Junior standing or permission of instructor and participation in the London Program.
+Prerequisite: Junior standing or instructor's permission and participation in the London Program.

 MGMT-360 Management & Organizational Behavior